Jamey Carroll: Los Angeles Dodgers

-On December 16, 2009, Carroll accepted a 2-year contract with the Los Angeles Dodgers.
+On December 16, 2009, Carroll signed a two-year, $3.85 million contract with the Los Angeles Dodgers.
 He saw extended action at shortstop in 2010 due to injuries to Rafael Furcal.
-He appeared in 133 games with the Dodgers, hitting .291.
-Due to continuing injury problems among the other infielders in 2011, Carroll appeared in a career high 146 games and hit .290.
-His 16 RBI on the season, tied with Dave Roberts and Tony Smith for the fewest ever by a Dodger with at least 400 plate appearances and put him in third place in Major League history in that category.
+He appeared in 133 games with the Dodgers, hitting .291 with 15 doubles, 23 RBI and a career-high 12 stolen bases.
+Due to continuing injury problems among the other infielders in 2011, Carroll appeared in a career high 146 games and hit .290 with 17 RBI.
+His RBI total tied with Dave Roberts and Tony Smith for the fewest ever by a Dodger with at least 400 plate appearances and put him in third place in Major League history in that category.
 He became a free agent after the season.

 Minnesota Twins

 Carroll signed with a two-year, $6.75 million contract with the Minnesota Twins on November 15, 2011.
+He collected his first hits as a Twin on April 11, 2012, including the game-winner that capped a comeback win over the Los Angeles Angels.

 Carroll was thrown out of a game for the first time in his career on May 25, 2012.
 He was ejected by umpire Alan Porter after Porter called him out at first base.
 Later, Carroll claimed that, "Tie goes to the runner."
+On September 4, Carroll hit his first home run since 2009 in a 4–2 loss to the Chicago White Sox, snapping a stretch of 1,384 at bats without a home run.
+He finished the season batting .268 with a home run and a career-high 40 RBI in 138 games.

-On August 5, 2013, with the Twins trailing 13-0 in the 8th inning, Carroll became the 10th Twins position player to pitch in a game.
-He faced 3 Royal batters and retired all 3, throwing only 9 pitches, 7 of them strikes.
+On August 5, 2013, with the Twins trailing 13–0 in the eighth inning to the Kansas City Royals, Carroll became the tenth Twins position player to pitch in a game.
+He faced three batters and retired all three, throwing only nine pitches, seven of them strikes.
+Carroll hit .230 with 9 RBI in 58 games with Minnesota in 2013.

 Kansas City Royals

-On August 11, 2013, he was traded to the Kansas City Royals for a player to be named later or cash.
-On October 11, 2013 the Royals outrighted him to the minor leagues, but he declined the assignment and became a free agent.
+On August 11, 2013, Carroll was traded to the Kansas City Royals for a player to be named later or cash.
+He hit .111 with three doubles and 2 RBI in 14 games with Kansas City.
+On October 11, 2013, the Royals outrighted him to the minor leagues, but he declined the assignment and became a free agent.

 Return to Washington Nationals

-On January 9, 2014 he signed a minor league contract with the Washington Nationals.
+On January 9, 2014, Carroll signed a minor league contract with the Washington Nationals.
 He was released on March 25.

 Pittsburgh Pirates Front Office

 On January 12, 2015, the Pittsburgh Pirates announced that Carroll would be joining their front office as a special assistant.
 This was cited by some sources as his official retirement as a player.
-On January 5, 2022, it was announced that Carroll would be leaving the Pirates organization after 7 years in the position.
+On January 5, 2022, it was announced that Carroll would be leaving the Pirates organization after seven years in the position.